MichielsenM/mesa-summer-school-2023/docs/Maxilab.md

     <img src="images/mixing_env_v3_000250.png" width="100%" />
 </div>
 <br>

+If in doubt, your inlist should look something like <a href="https://github.com/MichielsenM/mesa-summer-school-2023/blob/main/solutions/Maxilab_intermediate_solutions/inlist_task7" target="_blank"> this</a>, your inlist_pgstar should look like <a href="https://github.com/MichielsenM/mesa-summer-school-2023/blob/main/solutions/Maxilab_intermediate_solutions/inlist_pgstar_task7" target="_blank"> this</a>, and the subroutine <code>IGW_D_mix</code> should look like <a href="https://github.com/MichielsenM/mesa-summer-school-2023/blob/main/solutions/Maxilab_intermediate_solutions/IGW_D_mix_task7.f90" target="_blank"> this</a>.
+If you've gotten stuck feel free to copy and paste these intermediate solutions.

 So far we have been completely overwriting the mixing profile throughout the star to a constant value, even inside the convective regions.
 So even though we are telling <code>MESA</code> to do something silly, it is still running and trying to find a solution!
 What we want to do is only change the mixing profile in the radiative envelope, i.e. avoid regions where we have convective mixing and overshoot mixing.<br>